Kajek/academy-personnel-app/README.md

 # Academy Personnel App

-Project assigment for Junior Java Developer Recriutment
+Project assignment for Junior Java Developer recruitment

 Simple REST application for management of Teachers and Students.